Difficulty

 • extremely productive

-There is some contradicting information about the time frame of which Lehman's Delight ripens, but I currently suspect that it is NOT one of the earlier ones.
+There is some contradicting information about the time frame of which Lehman's Delight ripens, but I doubt it is one of the earlier ones.

 Meader